 use straight out of the box, with no disappointed kids or a second trip to the shops (benefits).

 The features in this example tell the customer something noteworthy about your product.
 But the benefits explain how their life will improve if they buy it.
 Any time you talk about your products or services, your copy needs to draw a line from your customer’s current state to their desired state.

 Use these copywriting secrets to bring in more leads and sales

 It’s easy to assume your products and services will sell themselves, and the words you use are just there to make up the numbers.

 But that mistake can leave tens of thousands of dollars on the table.

-Poor website copy can be the direct culprit behind lagging sales, high bounce rates, and revenue bottlenecks.
+Poor website copy can be the direct culprit behind poor conversion rates, high bounce rates, and revenue bottlenecks.
 Thankfully, the website copy holding you back can also become your secret weapon!

-Following these proven copywriting strategies positions you as an authority so your website closes more sales and you can do less heavy lifting.
+Using these proven conversion copywriting secrets positions you as an authority so your website closes more sales and you can do less heavy lifting.
 With the right words, your customers will chase YOU (instead of you chasing them), which gives you more time to focus on your business.

-Are you ready to save time and trust your brand’s copy to a team of direct response superstars with a track record of success?
+Are you ready to save time and trust your brand’s copy to a team of direct-response copywriting superstars with a track record of success?
 Book a strategy call below to chat with a Savvy Copy expert.